isomerpages/moe-clementitownsec/_key-programmes-in-ctss/Applied Learning Programme (ALP).md

 ![](/images/ALP/A6.jpg)
-Students participating in the National Olympiad in Informatics 2022
+<figcaption style="text-align:center;">Students participating in the National Olympiad in Informatics 2022</figcaption>